-Peer review and quality control1
+Peer review and quality control

 Peer review, selective submission standards, editorial support and other attributes of prestigious publication are independent of the openness of the publication.
 Some open access publishers apply the highest standards of quality control, some non-open access publishers publish low-quality works and vice versa.
 When publishing your book open access, always check the credentials of the publisher.